dyluth/KubeReasoning/README.md

     - on the CLI using kubectl
     - using the kube client
     - connecting to the cluster this is running as a pod within

+## possible thngs to check
+* things being in container creating / pending for a long time